personman/run-map/README.md

-# Strava Run Maps Animation
+# Activity Maps Animation

-This app animates your Strava activities on a map.
-Upload your GPX files from Strava, and watch as the app shows each activity with a smooth animation.
+This app animates your GPS activities on a map.
+Upload your GPX files from your activity tracker, and watch as the app shows each activity with a smooth animation.

 ## Features

-- Uploads multiple GPX files exported from Strava
+- Uploads multiple GPX files exported from activity trackers
 - Animates each activity one by one in chronological order
 - Shows a smooth transition between activities
 - Creates a trail effect as each run progresses